XF3Z/Xiaofan-portfolio/README.md

 # Xiaofan-portfolio

 # About me
 Hi!
 I used to work as a CAD designer.
-I really like design.
+I like design.
 And I like visualizations.

 # What I hope to learn
 All the things - obviously.
 Maybe I want to make a list of all the things.
 If so, I can do so in Markdown like this: